-The program is open to all high school sophomores and juniors in EnergyUnited’s 19 county service area starting Oct.
+The program is open to high school sophomores and juniors in EnergyUnited’s 19 county service area (re restrictions below) starting Oct.
 1. Participants must complete an application form, write a brief essay and submit a resume in order to be considered.

 Students who win the two available North Carolina Rural Electric Youth Tour spots sponsored by EnergyUnited, will join 1,500 high school students from the U.S. to learn about electric cooperatives, American history, and the United States government.
 Students will also visit the historic sites of the nation’s capital, explore museums, memorials, monuments and get a chance to meet with their congressional leaders. they’ll also meet with Youth Tour alumni who serve as interns or staffers on Capitol Hill.
 Representing EnergyUnited on this trip is an excellent way to bolster college applications and have a once-in-a-lifetime chance to bond with fellow students.